-Now when you click to open a file in the Index of C:\ tab, the External Protocol Request window opens below.
+Now when you click to open a file in the Index of \ tab, the External Protocol Request window below will open.
 Press the Launch Application button to open the file in its default software package.

-So with Local Explorer you can now open any file or folder directly from Google Chrome.
+You can now open any file or folder directly from Google Chrome using Local Explorer.
 You’ll never need to open File Explorer as you can open all files with Chrome.
 The extension considerably enhances Chrome’s file browser.
 However, note that this extension does not work on Chromebooks, or any machines running a Linux-based OS.
 In addition, the reason this feature is not built-in to Chrome is for security reasons.
 Be careful when opening files if you are not sure of their origination, and proceed at your own risk.